tc39/notes/es7/2015-11/nov-19.md

 DD: rationale is good, more bikeshedding on the details.

-SP: node-webkit is gnarly here, it belives its both node and web… many existing feature detections failed.
+SP: node-webkit is gnarly here, it belives its both node and web... many existing feature detections failed.

 DH: MM has many ideas here, we should be careful to involve him